How does performance evaluation correspondence get processed?

 No, the same rules still apply when determining what grades or promotion recommendation to assign.
 These rules include the following:

-No minimum mark for "Military Bearing" or for promotability, and retention is mandated or prohibited for reporting period in which member's first or second PFA failure in a 4 year period.
+retention for reporting period in which member's first PFA failure in a 3-year period occurs.retention for reporting

 Enlisted members shall receive:

 A grade no greater than 1.0 in "Military Bearing" or Professionalism (CHIEFEVAL Block 35 or EVAL Block 36.)